davidjcobo-stack/FooDron-Quadcopter-Project/README.md

 This project gave me practical experience in taking an engineering concept from individual components to a functioning physical prototype.

-It required combining mechanical assembly, electronics, soldering, wiring, configuration, troubleshooting and real-world testing.
-The project also reinforced the importance of iterative development: assembling, testing, identifying problems and making improvements based on actual system behaviour.
+I learned how mechanical, electrical and control systems must work together as an integrated system, and how a problem in one area can affect the behaviour of the whole prototype.

+The project also strengthened my practical skills in assembly, soldering, wiring, system integration, configuration, troubleshooting and progressive testing.

+Most importantly, I learned the value of an iterative engineering process: build, test, observe, identify problems, make improvements and test again.

 Potential future development could include: